giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

 * *--contextSpan*      - Size on each side of SNV genomic context (bp) [int]
 * *--homopolymerFreq*  - Base frequency cut-off to consider a genomic context a homopolymer [num]

+| Should a specific sample present a huge number of SNVs (e.g. cancer sample) the user can specify the following graphical options that do not affect the density profiles but help reducing overplotting in scatterplots:

+* *--hexagons*        - Replace SNV scatterplots with density hexagons
+* *--randomSNVtoShow* - Max number of random SNVs to be shown in scatterplots

 | The parameter default is:

 .. code-block:: bash

    filterFreebayesOPT="--minFreq 0.1 --maxFreq 1 --minAO 2 --minAOhomopolymer 20 \
-   --contextSpan 5 --homopolymerFreq 0.4 --minMQMR 20 --minMQM 20 --MADrange 4"
+   --contextSpan 5 --homopolymerFreq 0.4 --minMQMR 20 --minMQM 20 --MADrange 4 \
+   --randomSNVtoShow 50000"

 | The results relative to the filtered SNVs are stored in the **gipOut/samples/sampleId/sampleId_freebayesFiltered/** folder including: